OscBacon/tungsten/README.md

 ## Buckets

-Needs your review · Returned to you · Approved · Waiting for reviewers · Drafts · Open · Recently merged.
+- Needs your review
+- Returned to you
+- Approved
+- Waiting for reviewers
+- Drafts
+- Open
+- Recently merged

 Each shows up to 25 PRs and the total count.

 ## Keys